Jump to:

 If you like cities that seamlessly blend the old and the new, visiting Edinburg can be a truly unforgettable experience.
 So read on to find out where to stay in Edinburgh and what to do when you get there!

-The 3 Best Parts of Edinburgh
+The 3 Best Places to Stay in Edinburgh

 Edinburgh is not among Europe’s largest cities, but it sure packs a punch.
 It has something for everyone — medieval architecture, museums, world-class universities, and amazing pub culture that will win over the pickiest traveler.